kjbrum/spotifyCurrentlyPlaying.js/README.md

 ## To-Do

+- [ ] Fix issue with tracks being in the wrong order
 - [ ] Add API methods
     - [ ] `refresh()` - Refresh the player
     - [ ] `destroy()` - Remove the player